 This is one case when you’ll have to ask yourself whether or not you’re lazy enough to spend almost $500 for the luxury of not having to clean out your cat’s litter box.

 Consider, though, the Litter Robot’s lower operating costs compared to other automatic litter boxes.
 It’s compatible with any clumping litter or silica gel litter, so you won’t need to worry about buying proprietary granules of any type.
-Compared to the ScoopFree Ultra, for instance, you’ll pay less over time for the Litter Robot.
+Compared to the ScoopFree Ultra, for instance, you’ll pay less for the Litter Robot over time.

 Watch the Litter Robot in action: